Industry News

 Planning: organising the project phases

-Planning is a key stage of the project management process.
+Planning is a key stage in the project management process.

 It makes it possible to: